onvif/media-signing-framework/tests/README.md

 meson setup . build
 ninja -C build test
 ```
-Alternatively, you can run the script `test_checks.sh` from either this folder or the
+Alternatively, you can run the script `run_check_tests.sh` from either this folder or the
 top-level.
 The script builds and runs the tests both with and without debug prints.